 I finally tackled the dishes in the kitchen this morning.
 It was a pitiful pile.
 Nothing more than a few side plates with toast crumbs on, the remnants of a solo eater’s culinary adventures these last few days while the other half is playing away in a golf tournament.
 As I scraped the crumbs off the third little plate, I was gripped by a deep sense of loss so sudden that I felt like I was falling into a void that I hadn’t realised until that moment was even there.
 I didn’t want to be scraping toast crumbs off lone side plates anymore!
 I wanted to be cleaning out platters of food that I’d fed my family the previous night.
 Out of nowhere, I felt like there was supposed to be a little girl there watching me do this as she ate her corn flakes for breakfast, kicking the table leg while she told me what she wanted to do on this beautiful Sunday.
 My little girl.
 Our little girl.
 The one we haven’t had.

 I don’t want to have children.
 I have never wanted to have children.
 I would have those words tattooed on my forehead in an attempt to stop all the questions if not for the fact that it’s not that simple.
 I might not want to have children, but that doesn’t mean I don’t want children.
 I’ve just never stared into a frilly pink pram, or watched a nappy bottomed little boy toddle over to his toys, and felt an overwhelming urge to start procreating as soon as my temperature next spikes.
 So I was more than a little surprised this morning when I plonked myself down on the kitchen stairs and just wept for the void left by this child that isn’t here.
 While I have always felt, dreamt at times even, that there is a little girl who is still supposed to be a part of us, she has always been a peripheral thought, pushed down as soon as it starts rising and not allowed to surface.
 It makes sense I suppose.
 Bush man is home for a few weeks.
 We have dinner together.
 Dinners that don’t involve toast.
 Or little plates.
 We make plans with friends, and watch movies with big bowls of popcorn and walk around the house deciding which odd jobs should get done (or at least what should go to the top of the list of jobs that will never get done).
 I have a plus one at social events.
 He’s picking up weight again.
 It’s almost… normal.
 I’m sure it’s natural to start thinking hey, this family thing is actually kinda cool.
 We should make it bigger!
 I suddenly have that “okay, what’s next?” urge I’m always hearing about and I’ve only ever felt that once, when Bush Man had a contract in our hometown for a couple of years and we were Settled for a while.
 But come October he will be gone again and I will be so grateful that it still hasn’t happened for us.
 Because I know, I KNOW, that I could not watch him say goodbye to his child every time he had to leave.
 And we will be without him.
 And we won’t be a family.
 Not like we’re supposed to be.
 You’d think I’d be used to this by now.
 My own family stopped being a family when I was four years old.
 At least, not a family in the traditional sense of the word.
 I haven’t had a Christmas with both my parents in 32 years, and it hasn’t scarred me for life.
 But I just don’t want to do it.
 I don’t want to bring a child into a world where her parents don’t know where they’re going to be next month or whether they will be there together.
 I don’t want to bring a child into a world where she will have to be reintroduced to her dad every few months because she can’t remember who he is.
-I don’t want to bring a child into a world where I can’t guarantee her that there will be water for everyone to drink or fish for everyone to eat or polar bears in the wild in twenty years time because her parent’s generation stripped the earth of all its natural resources and overburdened it with a population that it could no longer sustain before she got here.
+I don’t want to bring a child into a world where I can’t guarantee her that there will be water for everyone to drink or fish for everyone to eat or polar bears in the wild in twenty years time because her parent’s generation stripped the earth of all its natural resources and overburdened it with a population that it could no longer sustain before she even got here.
+We are already consuming more resources than the earth can sustain.
 I don’t want to bring a child into a world where I cannot guarantee her safety in a country that I love so much that I would rather die here with a panga splitting my skull open than call anywhere else home.
 How could I bring her into a world like this when she has no choice in the matter?

 You’re probably reading this and thinking, who gives a shit?
 Well, apparently, a great many people do.
 It has just astounded me how everyone seems to have an opinion on what I should do with my uterus, and they’re not afraid to voice it.
 I have been told I am selfish countless times.
 Often by total strangers or people who don’t even know why there aren’t children yet.
 They just assume.
 I have been told that I have gotten so used to being alone that I am too selfish to make space for another person.
 Yes, I have gotten used to being on my own.
 But what is the alternative?
 Cry myself to sleep every night because I’ve gone to bed alone again?
 I have felt the chasm between my girlfriends and I slowly widen as they become mothers and I don’t.
 Many of them have nothing much to say to me anymore, unless it’s “Oh come on now!
 Time for you to have your own!”.
 I have had to hear from someone that a mutual friend had said I “don’t do kids” when asked whether he’d be bringing his along for a lunch.
 Well that was like a kick in the face with an ice skate, considering I love all my friend’s kids and have always tried to make them feel welcome at my home.
 I have read an article about how fit Jennifer Aniston is, and been astonished at the vitriol spewed by other women because she has never had children and therefore was not a real woman.
 I’m not a real woman because my body hasn’t bourn children?
 My cellulite riddled ass would beg to differ.
 I’ve read insults hurled at a Time journalist who had said she had chosen not to have children that were so venomous that I actually had to read the article again to make sure she hadn’t actually said she wanted to EAT all the babies.
 I’ve had a woman I had known for all of five hours tell me that I would one day regret the life I live now.
 Yes, a virtual stranger had an opinion on the invalidity of my childless existence, and casually voiced it in front of a table full of people at a baby shower.
 Up to that point, “You’re in danger of being happy with the way your life is now.” was the most audacious thing anyone had said to me regarding the issue.
 I have quietly listened to these opinions about myself and others like me based on this one aspect of our lives for years, and I’d seldom say anything or try to defend myself, mostly because the sheer cheek of it has rendered me speechless most of the time.
 And then a couple of weeks ago, I made the mistake of telling a pregnant woman who had felt it was her duty to advise me on what I need to do to get pregnant that thanks, but we hadn’t really decided whether we would have our own children or adopt.
 Holy shit.
 You’d swear I had pulled out a sock and said “You see this sock?
 I’m going to sew some buttons for eyes onto it and sprout wheat grass on its head for hair and I am going to call him George and George is going to be my child and I will hug him and pet him and squeeze him and pat him.” for the incredulity with which my comment was received.
 “You can’t adopt!
 You have to feel what it feels like to be pregnant!
 Don’t you want to be pregnant??
 Don’t you want to feel that??
 You can’t adopt!”.
 Um.
 Yeah.
 No, that’s not selfish at all.
 And is it just because I live in a small town that being a heterosexual couple with 2.5 biological children is still considered the only acceptable normal?